Harrison family of Virginia: Slavery involvement

 Both of the Virginia Harrison families owned and traded slaves, whose treatment at their hands was exploitive, and characteristic of the institution.

 Biographer Clifford Dowdey states "...among the worst aspects is the presumption that the men in the Harrison family, most likely the younger, unmarried ones, and the overseers, made night trips to the slaves' quarters for carnal purposes."
 (Note: Dowdey's award-winning work concentrated on colonial and Civil War history.)
 Though it is known that Benjamin Harrison V owned mullatoes, no record has been revealed as to parentage.
 As with all planters, the Harrisons were able to provide for the slaves' sustenance on their plantations.
 But Dowdey further portrays the Harrisons' incongruity, saying the slaves "...were respected as families, and there developed a sense of duty about indoctrinating them in Christianity, though there was a diversity of opinion about baptizing children who were property."

-Dowdey adds that, "[I]n all divisions of slaves, Benjamin IV specifically forbade the splitting up of slave families."
-This was eventually compromised by the ever-widening distribution of estates, as primogeniture waned.
+Dowdey adds that, "[I]n the divisions of slaves, Benjamin IV specifically forbade the splitting up of slave families."
+However, this was eventually compromised by the ever-widening distribution of estates, as primogeniture waned.
 Benjamin Harrison V in 1772 joined a Virginia House of Burgesses committee, including Thomas Jefferson, which submitted a petition to King George, requesting that he abolish the slave trade.
 The King, however, rejected it.

 The Harrison families eventually abandoned their slaveholding as the abolitionist movement began to take hold with the civil war.
-Future President Benjamin Harrison had already begun his political career in Indiana and joined the fledgling Republican party in 1856, then being built in opposition to slavery.
+Future president Benjamin Harrison had already begun his political career in Indiana and joined the fledgling Republican party in 1856, then being built in opposition to slavery.
 Abraham Lincoln similarly joined that party, and made effective efforts to end slavery by his Emancipation Proclamation, the victory of his Union army in the Civil War, and his promotion of the Thirteenth Amendment to the U.S. Constitution.